*Updated November 7, 2019.

 - Rhythm City

 Of those with live sportsbooks, Riverside, Rhythm City, Isle Waterloo, Isle Bettendorf, Lakeside and Prairie Meadows also have online and mobile betting provisions.
-William Hill will power Isle Waterloo, Isle Bettendorf, Lakeside and Prairie Meadows.
-Bet.Works will work with Riverside, Rhythm City as well as Grand Falls Casino & Gold Resort to offer legal online sports betting in Iowa.
+William Hill powers Isle Waterloo, Isle Bettendorf, Lakeside and Prairie Meadows.
+Bet.Works runs the sports betting operations at Riverside, Rhythm City as well as Grand Falls Casino & Gold Resort to offer legal online sports betting in Iowa.